dryan/d3ploy/README.md

 * "delete" to remove files on S3 that are not present in the local directory
 * "charset" to set the charset flag on 'Content-Type' headers of text files
 * "cache" to set the Cache-Control header for various mimetypes.
 See below for more.
+* "gitignore" to add all entries in a .gitignore file to the exclude patterns

 ## Cache-Control Headers